We use cookies to make sure you get the best experience.

 Monitoring performance regularly is the last and perhaps the most important practice.
 It is because the success of the other 11 points (and eventually your health organization) depends on analyzing different metrics.

-Ultimately, this contributes to the improvement of services, resulting in increased patient satisfaction.
+Ultimately, this healthcare contact center improvement tactic contributes to increased patient satisfaction.

 Consider these metrics when you assess the performance:

-A healthcare facility receives a high volume of calls, resulting in some callers being placed on hold.
+A healthcare facility receives a high volume of calls, which results in some callers being placed on hold.
 It is important to monitor the amount of time callers spend on hold.
-If it is more than two to three minutes, it is an indication that you need more lines and staff.
+If it is more than two to three minutes, it indicates that you need more lines and staff.

 The abandonment rate is another significant factor to evaluate.
 Determine how many patients left the facility and sought services elsewhere before completion.
 Additionally, track the number of missed appointments.
 This information provides insight into the quality of services provided.

 A staff member can also contact such patients and inquire about their absence.
-The feedback will also prove to be beneficial for future policies.
+The feedback will also benefit future policies.

 Understanding the duration of patient calls contributes to improving services.
 Longer calls are not appreciated because of new incoming calls.
 A representative should resolve the patient's query quickly and efficiently.